w0lfram1te/extended-http-server/README.md

   -p PORT, --port PORT  listening port
 ```

-Quick usage: This will download the file and launch the server on port 8000 by default.
+Quick usage: This will download the file and launch the server on port 8000 and will listen on all interfaces by default.

 ```bash
 wget https://raw.githubusercontent.com/w0lfram1te/extended-http-server/main/ehttpserver.py